EnglishSpanish

 • Sufficient manual and finger dexterity to point out important words/figures to students, and to operate personal computers.

-• Demonstrates competence in communicating effectively with children and parents, staff members, and representatives of other agencies.
+• Demonstrate competence in communicating effectively with children and parents, staff members and representatives of other agencies.

 • Ability to assist teaching staff with implementation of play-oriented instructional goals and activities.